 On this page, we provide step-by-step guidance on applying for ERC funding with links to more information and descriptions of the support provided by the Research Support Office (RSO).

-The European Research Council, ERC , finances groundbreaking research within the EU Commission's framework programme for Research and Innovation, currently Horizon Europe.
+The European Research Council, ERC , finances groundbreaking research within the EU Commission's framework programme for Research and Innovation, since the start of the 7:th framework programme.
+The current framework programme is Horizon Europe, 2021–2027.

 ERC funds both young and established researchers within all areas of research through a number of funding instruments: